evelynforkhands/next-snowplow-tracking-demo/README.md

 ```

 Notice that we are setting the user agent to an empty string if it's not provided - this is to avoid sending `Next.js Middleware`, or any other useragents that might confuse you later on as the user agent.
 Plus arguably, that would be a waste of storage unless we have a use case for it.

+## 🟡 Track a custom event (you are here!)

+Let's track a custom event when a user clicks on an external link.
+We will track the event `link_click` from Iglu Central.
+We will also set up a type for this event.